 3. Creating a training plan outline

 It’s time to curate a solid content and organizational structure of your training plan after you are done defining your learner personas, goals, and success response.

 Begin your outline by focusing on the subjects you wish to address in your training plan.
 Ask yourself, “What information will add value to employees?”.
 What exactly do they need to know to realize the training objectives and goals?

 If you’re looking at establishing a training plan on how to deal with difficult clients, your employee will need to know where customer dissatisfaction comes from and how to reduce it.

-One of the most important things to remember while conducting training is to keep the employees involved and ensure that they are appropriately engaging.
-Let’s say If the training is for salespeople and simulated sales calls; you can focus on setting up a mock setup with real-time situation handling.
-This will keep the employee engaged and participating instead of the entire training just being a one-sided lecture.
+One of the most important aspects of any effective employee training plan is employee engagement.
+To keep your employees appropriately involved, it can be helpful to tailor the training to their specific needs and roles.
+For example, if the training is for salespeople and simulated sales calls are a part of the training, you can focus on setting up a mock setup with real-time situation handling.
+This approach ensures that the employee is fully engaged and participating, rather than the entire training feeling like a one-sided lecture.

 5. Measuring Success

 It is a proven fact that most of what you learn during a training plan can soon be forgotten if you don’t put it to use in your day-to-day business process.
 There could be a substantial time delay between receiving training and performing a job.
 Training must be retained long enough to be applied in a real-life situation if it has to be effective.

 Making sure that the training is designed to meet the needs that you and your organization have identified is a crucial element.
 This can be achieved by having a system in place that ensures that the entire training plan is integrated with your company’s business process.
 Once implemented successfully, this helps you to assure that participants will have opportunities to apply the knowledge and skills learned during the training sessions effectively in the future.